-A backhaul, as it relates to trucking and logistics, is the return trip of a commercial truck that is transporting freight back over all or part of the same route it took to get to its current location.
+The concept of backhauling freight, is the return trip of a commercial trucker that is transporting freight back over all or part of the same route it took to get to its current location.

 Click the following link to learn more about our online freight broker training program.